A Quick Primer on Mutual Fund Investing | MyForexNews

 • To avoid the tax impact, delay the purchase until after the record date.

-How to Sell Shares
+How to Sell Stock Funds

 Similar to buying shares, you can sell mutual fund shares directly through the fund itself or through an authorized broker.